vpsj/Seagate-hiring-challenges/python-frappe/README.md

-> This is an advanced challenge that will potentially need a full day for completion unless you are already familiar with Frappe.
+> This is an advanced challenge that will potentially need multiple days for completion unless you are already familiar with Frappe.

  1. This challenge is meant for full-time Python developers.
 Interns can apply by completing the [Jinja challenge](../python-web/README.md).